-Many people and businesses don't realize their landscape practices can impact our local streams, creeks, rivers, or ocean with pollution.
-This guide provides general Best Management Practices (BMPs) for landscaping business operations.
-Additional resources are listed for a more extensive array of suitable BMPs.
+Many people and businesses don't realize their landscape practices can impact our local streams, creeks, rivers, and the ocean.
+Pollutants from landscape maintenance activities can come into contact with irrigation and stormwater runoff and flow to a storm drain inlet and into our waterways.

-Landscape maintenance activities sometimes generate pollutants that can be picked up while watering or by stormwater runoff and then transported to the nearest storm drain and into our local streams, creeks, rivers, and ocean.
-You can help reduce water pollution by implementing the following approaches:
+This guide provides general BMPs for landscaping business operations.
+You can help reduce water pollution by implementing the following approaches and BMPs in this guide:

-- \mathbf{x} Implement an Integrated Pest Management (IPM) program that use biological and cultural controls to prevent and manage pests, promote healthy plants, and reduce pesticide exposure risks to human health and the environment. - Ă Keep landscape maintenance equipment and machinery tuned and in top running condition to eliminate leaks and increase fuel efficiency. - Plant drought-tolerant plants using natural landscaping and xeriscaping to reduce water and pesticide use. - Keep material stockpiles and chemicals covered, away from storm drain inlets, and out of the street. - Have spill cleanup materials readily available and use dry methods to clean up spills. - Store, handle, and dispose of chemicals and/or spill cleanup materials properly.
+- Implement an Integrated Pest Management (IPM) program that combines biological, cultural, mechanical, physical, and chemical controls to prevent and manage pests, promote healthy plants, and reduce pesticide exposure risks to human health and the environment. - 👗 Routinely inspect and maintain landscape equipment and machinery to eliminate leaks and increase fuel efficiency. - Implement a xeriscape lawn or garden with drought-tolerant and native plants to reduce water demand irrigation runoff, and herbicide, fertilizer, and pesticide use. - Keep material stockpiles and chemicals covered, away from storm drain inlets, and out of the street. - Have spill cleanup materials readily available and use dry methods to clean up spills. - 👗 Store, handle, and dispose of chemicals and/or spill cleanup materials properly.

-Did you know?
+Do you know?
 Grasscycling is a natural way to fertilize your lawn and will reduce clean up time.
 Initially cut your grass at a height of one inch and leave grass clippings on the lawn when mowing.
 After the first cut, follow the one-third rule by mowing often enough so no more than one-third of the length of the grass blade is cut in any one mowing.